This post is one chapter of a MegaFeature!

 - Atelier Ryza: Ever Darkness and the Secret Hideout

 As I type this, as we set off on this journey, I’ve already covered the Arland subseries: Atelier Rorona, Atelier Totori and Atelier Meruru.
 So that makes things a little bit easier.
+(Although I’m probably going to cover them again in more detail, since analysing them with greater familiarity of the previous games will be an interesting exercise.)
 But that’s still fourteen games.
 Thankfully, Atelier games tend to be — for role-playing games, anyway — slightly on the shorter, smaller-scale side, so this isn’t quite as scary as might initially appear, but it’s still a lot to get through!

 We’ll be kicking off with some initial explorations of the first Atelier Iris game next week. and from there it’ll take as long as it takes — I’m making no promises or commitments at this point, but I’m going to see this through from start to finish, come hell or high water, so I hope you’ll support me on this epic journey.

 For those who like a bit of variety, though, don’t worry; just because Atelier is the focus for the MegaFeature doesn’t mean there won’t be other stuff going on around here.
-The regular video series Atari A to Z, Final Fantasy Marathon and Warriors Wednesday will continue as normal, and surrounding them will be both one-shot articles on smaller games and the return of the ongoing “Delving Into” features, where I explore series such as Kirby and Castlevania a bit at a time, offering some more immediate thoughts along the way.
+The regular video series Atari A to Z, short;Play and Evercade A to Z will continue as normal, and surrounding them will be both one-shot articles on smaller games and the return of the ongoing “Delving Into” features, where I explore series such as Kirby and Castlevania a bit at a time, offering some more immediate thoughts along the way.
 I still need to beat Breath of the Wild, too, so Zelda Diaries will probably come back at some point too.

 Anyway.
 Thank you in advance for your support and your understanding as I undertake this huge project.
 I’m really looking forward to getting stuck into this long-running series, and I’m absolutely confident the results of my efforts will be worthwhile — and hopefully enjoyable!